tapjs/tapjs/asserts/index.md

 Synonyms: `t.ifErr`, `t.ifError`

+## t.rejects(promise | fn, [expectedError], message, extra)

+Verifies that the promise (or promise-returning function) rejects.
+If an expected error is provided, then also verify that the rejection matches the expected error.

+Note: since promises always reject and resolve asynchronously, this assertion is actually implemented using a subtest.
+As such, it does not return a boolean to indicate its passing status.
+Instead, it returns a Promise that resolves when it is completed.

 ## t.throws(fn, [expectedError], message, extra)

 Expect the function to throw an error.
 If an expected error is